mnluzimu/WebGen-Bench/README.md

 #### Evaluating Generated Websites with an UI Agent

+You can deploy Qwen2.5-VL-32B-Instruct on a server with four GPUs using `src-remote/deploy/deploy_qwenvl_32b.sh`.
+After installation following commands in `src-remote/deploy/install.sh`.

 Then we use the WebVoyager UI agent to perform test case operations and assess the outcome.
 Assuming you have installed the `env\webvoyager` conda environment previously, you can run `src\ui_test_bolt\run_ui_eval_with_answer.bat`, for example:

 ```batch